jchenhsch/web_scrapy/ReadMe.md

 # Web_Scrapy

-## Goal Scrape comments and relevant information on posts for further NLP and textual analysis
+## Scrape comments and relevant information on posts for further NLP and textual analysis

 ## Current progress
 1. Finish static scrapy for the a news website, huxiu.com